-If you love coconut, then you will LOVE this Coconut Cream Poke Cake!
-It is full of coconut flavor and it is so moist!
-Perfect for potlucks and summer picnics!
+If you love coconut, you will LOVE this Coconut Cream Poke Cake!
+It is full of coconut flavor, and it is so moist!
+Perfect for holidays, potlucks, and summer picnics!

 This post may contain affiliate links.
 As an amazon associate, I earn from qualifying purchases.
 See my full Disclosure Policy for details.

 When I came up with this recipe, I’d been dying to make something new in my kitchen, though I wasn’t sure what!
 Coconut sounded good to me, and poke cake sounded good too.
 So I thought, why not combine the two?!
 So I whipped up this coconut cream poke cake, and good gosh, it hit the spot.

 You can have it at home with a hot cup of coffee, but it’s also amazing for potlucks and cookouts.
 Trust me on that one!!
 It’s super moist – and since it starts with a boxed cake mix, it’s so easy to prep for an event or get-together!

 Even if you’re not a huge fan of coconut, you’ll probably enjoy coconut cream poke cake.
 It’s just that good and surprisingly filling for a dessert, too.